 Starting Your Business Series

 Our 3-module series is designed for individuals who are thinking about or have begun the process of starting a business.
 Each session is approximately 30 minutes long.
-After registering, you will be able to access the webinar and view it at your convenience.
-See all SBTDC online training…
+View the videos.

 We strongly recommend that you prepare a rough draft of your business plan in advance of meeting with us.
 Prior to our first meeting we will ask you to send us your business plan so we can review it before the meeting.
 This makes our time together as productive as possible.